 - Congressional Information Service's complete Congressional publications, which includes committee prints, hearings, reports and executive documents from 1984 to 2003 (microfiche).

 - Legislative histories relating to the subject area of labor including the Black Lung Benefits Act (BLBA), the Longshore and Harbor Workers' Compensation Act (LHWCA), the Fair Labor Standards Act (FLSA), and the Employee Retirement Income Security Act (ERISA).

-- Bound set of the Federal Register (August 1977 to present) with older editions available on microfiche.
+- Bound set of the Federal Register (August 1977-present) with older editions available on microfiche.

-- Code of Federal Regulations from their original publication in 1939 to 1985.
+- Code of Federal Regulations from their original publication in 1939-1985.

-- Congressional Globe and Congressional Record from 1994 to present.
+- Congressional Globe and Congressional Record from 1994-present.

 - Historic U.S. & foreign labor periodicals and newspapers from all fifty states.

 - Collections of manuscripts from prominent labor leaders such as Terence Powderly, The Kester Collection, John Mitchell, Eugene Debbs & Samuel Gompers.